aosabook/500lines/web-server/web-server.markdown

 followed by 'key=value' pairs separated by '&amp;'.
 For example,
 the URL `http://www.google.ca?q=Python`
-ask Google to search for pages related to Python: the key is the letter 'q', and the value is 'Python'.
+asks Google to search for pages related to Python: the key is the letter 'q', and the value is 'Python'.
 The longer query